-The size of the Latin America PET Scanners Market was worth USD 101.77 million in 2022 and is estimated to be growing at a CAGR of 2.78%, to reach USD 116.73 million by 2027.
+The size of the Latin America PET scanners market was valued at USD 110 million in 2024.
+This market is expected to grow at a CAGR of 2.78% from 2025 to 2033 and be worth USD 141 million by 2033 from USD 113 million in 2025.

-PET scanner producers are benefiting from the growing acceptance of hybrid imaging techniques and reimbursements granted by the government in this country.
 Clinical trials, such as radiation planning using fluorodeoxyglucose positron emission tomography (FDG-PET), are also projected to impact the Latin American market in the future years substantially.
 In comparison to traditional imaging techniques, PET scanners are frequently used because they can visualize and quantify tumor characteristics on a molecular level.
 Correction images exposure was introduced into PET systems.

 PET scanners are also quicker, which helps to eliminate motion artifacts.
 Because of the unique combination of functional information received with PET, PET/CT systems have increased usage since their introduction into clinical practice.
 These scanners use a nuclear medicine technique to determine the metabolic activity of body tissues and cells.
 It's a mix of nuclear medicine and biochemistry.
 They're most commonly used in individuals with heart or brain diseases, as well as cancer.